HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/t_inst_use_database_wizard_db2.md

 8. Review the Post Configuration Task Summary panel and, if necessary, click **View Log** to open the log file.
 Click **Finish** to exit the wizard.

-\(DB2 for Linux on System z only.\) To improve database performance, enable the NO FILE SYSTEM CACHING option.
-For more information, see the [Enabling NO FILE SYSTEM CACHING for DB2 on System z](t_enable_no-file-system-caching.md#) topic.

 **Parent topic:**[Creating DB2 databases](../install/c_inst_create_database_db2.md)